Hearing Loss

 What is Hearing Loss?

 A key indicator of hearing loss is the inability to hear certain sounds or tones.
 Hearing loss can happen to anyone of any age and can range from mild to severe.
 Even though your hearing loss may be mild, it can affect your ability to properly communicate.
 If your family is noticing you are having trouble hearing, then you should make an appointment to have your hearing checked.
-Hearing loss can make sounds seem muffled or can prevent you from hearing certain tones and frequencies completely.
 Hearing loss can be caused by a variety of factors, including:

 - Genetics